Shopify/hydrogen-v1/README.md

 Hydrogen is a **React-based framework** for building dynamic, **Shopify-powered** custom storefronts.

-Spin up a Hydrogen app in your browser with our [playground](https://hydrogen.new/) or set up your local environment with the instructions below ⬇️
+Set up your local environment with the instructions below ⬇️

 ## Getting Started